Below are some tips, tricks, and products that have helped me through losing my religion.

 Healthy coping mechanisms weren’t something I was taught in fundamentalist Christianity.
 When things go awry, Christians are taught to pray, read their Bible, and obey.
 None of this worked for me because all of that gave me more anxiety/depression on top of what I was already experiencing.
 Medications were discouraged, mental illness was attributed to Satan, and all problems could be solved following God’s word.

 Many of us that grew up with this indoctrination learned to self medicate with food, drugs, love, sex, or alcohol.
 These substances helped us escape our distress.
 In my case, I was escaping guilt, shame, fear, and anger.
-All of which were instilled in me by the religion.
+Some of which were the product of my religion.
 It was a toxic cycle, seemingly with no way out.

-I have put together a recovery toolbox of ideas and products that have helped me on this road of commitment to living wholly vs. holy.
+I have put together a recovery toolbox of ideas and products that have helped me on this healing journey.

 The first step out of the shit hole I was in was self discovery.
 Someone wise once said, “the first step of change is to become aware of your own bullshit.”
 Truer words have not been spoken.

 Self-reflection is an absolute must if you wish to rise up out of toxicity.
 Also, honest reflection of the religion, relationship, or any other toxic attachment is crucial.
 I find journaling to be the most beneficial in terms of self-reflection.
 Even a simple 10-minute writing exercise in the morning can be life changing in getting to know yourself.
 This is a free/inexpensive ritual that will provide an outlet for emotion, cognitive assessments, setting intentions, etc. All that is needed is a notebook and a pen.